-SaaS Pricing Guide: When & How to Raise Prices without Losing Customers
+SaaS Pricing Guide: When & How to Raise Prices Without Losing Customers

+While Segment may be an extreme case, the business is far from unique in learning that it was leaving money on the table due to its pricing.
 Successful price increases drive a far higher profit improvement than any other initiative.
 Across a study of Fortune 500 companies, for instance, Andreas Hinterhuber found that a 5% price increase leads to a 22% improvement in operating profits.
 Compare that to a 5% improvement in SG&A expenses, which only moves the bottom line by 5%.

 A successful price increase helps you acquire better customers, who are more serious about using your product and less likely to churn.
 It dramatically improves the lifetime value of a customer, which in turn boosts the LTV: CAC ratio.
 Plus, it allows startups to build a more sustainable business model, and hence be more in control of their own destiny.